 As the human body has such a complex and fascinating construction, it can also adapt to the demands placed upon it.
 So when you work out in the gym you body will adapt to the demands placed upon it in terms of flexibility (range of motion) or tensile strength.
 Too much resistance or load too soon will often result in injury through overuse or misuse.
 In the competitive sporting environment this can easily tip the balance of what the body can or cannot endure.
 This could be from increased load, intensity or frequency of training or competitive play.

 Most of these types of injuries are experienced early in a new season as the body has not developed to the demands that are being placed upon it or rushing recovery from injury.

-When players come into my Sports Injury Clinic in Southampton and Salisbury there is always an overwhelming desire to return to sport as quickly as possible.
+When players come into my Sports Injury Clinic in Southampton there is always an overwhelming desire to return to sport as quickly as possible.
 In my treatment session the psychological effects of injury are also considered, as incorrect enthusiasm in the incorrect direction will actually delay the safe recovery time.
 If you would like any further information about injury prevention then please check out the blog page or sign up to the newsletter.